 pyATS Health Check

-By using pyATS Health Check, it is possible to check the CPU load, memory usage, detection of specific log messages, and whether or not the core file created in the event of a crash or malfunction is generated.
+By using pyATS Health Check, it is possible to check the CPU load, memory usage, detection of specific log messages, whether or not a process-level core file was generated on crash, and whether or not IOS XE crashinfo files exist on the device filesystem.

 health check